 - 1. To be a good communicator, one should remember the six Whs With Whom?
 Why?
 Where?
 When?
 What?
 How?
 These are essential questions one should ask oneself before and during communication to be effective. - 2.
 Refer to section 5.2 - 3.
 In spite of language proficiency there are several barriers for effective communication.
 These are chiefly classified into two categories: - a.
-Semantic and Linguistic barriers ii.
-Word Shift: The meaning of a sentence can change when a word position is shifted as can be seen I the following example:
+Semantic and Linguistic barriers - i.
 Ambiguity in Expression: This can come because of a set of words, word alone, though unintentional.
 For example, They CAN FISH here, unless carefully read will be understood that 'one is permitted to fish here'.
 The word CAN, could be both a verb and a model.